 An electronic signature is the digitized image of a hand written signature.
 So if you sign a document, the scanned image of this signature, when attached to the document serves the same purpose as that of the manual signature in the document.
-Having an Electronic signature alone is a not a secure way of signing documentation.
+However, having an Electronic Signature alone is a not a secure way of signing documentation.
 The document can also be secured using Digital Signature.

 What is Digital Signature?

-A digital signature, is an equivalent of electronic signatures, offers far more security and it solves the problem of document tampering, signature impersonation etc. Digital Signatures give the assurance to the parties receiving the digitally signed document the validation of the identity, origination of the document and displays the acknowledgement and agreement by the signer.
+A Digital Signature, is an equivalent of Electronic Signatures, but offers far more security and it solves the problem of document tampering, signature impersonation etc. Digital Signatures give the assurance to the parties receiving the digitally signed document the validation of the identity, origination of the document and displays the acknowledgement and agreement by the signer.